-Located within one of the most beautiful buildings in Rome, the sixteenth-century Palazzo Capodiferro, the Sword Gallery houses the important collection of baroque painting created during the seventeenth century by the Bernardino and Fabrizio Spada cardinals.
-The fineness of its art collection, which still appears on superimposed files as in a quadrelet of the seventeenth century, gives this place a unique charm, accentuated by its characteristic dimension of precious family collection.
+Galleria Spada in Rome houses the important collection of Baroque painting created during the seventeenth century by Cardinals Bernardino and Fabrizio Spada.
+The refinement of its art collection, which still appears in overlapping rows as in a 17th century picture gallery, gives this place a unique charm, accentuated by its characteristic dimension of a precious family collection.